 Light at this point, is my power tool.
 Science has brought tools to harness light.
 Ultraviolet bulbs and laser beams to name two.
 I prefer blinds.
 Roller, horizontal, lateral, wood, plywood, plastic, cloth, or polyester.
 They all kill the light.

 When surfaces remind me of mountain ranges in Colorado, I pull the blinds.
 If the floor in the birdroom proves we have birds, I enjoy using our new wood blinds that match the interior.
 Why wouldn't I want to see more of the green cloth and wood grains?

 Identify your companion animal and understand their mess.

 Alas, parrot poop does not disappear.
 It is impervious to light.
 Unless you turn off the lights.
 At night.
 And walk away.
 No more floor problems to look at.
 It also helps to go to bed.

 Rabbit fur weighs less than parrot feathers.
-Piggle poop does not roll around like rabbit coco puffs.
-An African Grey's mess does not look like a macaw's.
+Guinea pig poop does not roll around like rabbit coco puffs.
+An African grey's mess does not look like a macaw's.
 Dogs will eat parrot poop if the parrot ate something interesting earlier.
-(This particular factoid can pay off if you are pressed for time.)
+(This particular fact can pay off if you are pressed for time.)

 Clean is a relative term.
 It is also a moving target.
 There will ebbs in your tidal clean.
 Don't beat yourself up on this, the moon is full.
-There will be flows, when space/time allows that special brain chemical rush that creates motivation to clean.
-You wake up and think, oh yes!
+There will be flows, when space and time allows that special brain chemical rush that creates motivation to clean.
+You wake up and think, "Oh yes!
 CLEANING!
-This is what I was born to do!
-And so you do.
+This is what I was born to do!"
+And so, you do.
 All day.
 The flow is strong.
 The end result clear, clean, shiny and fresh.